 To Resume Speed

 To resume a previously set speed, push and release the RESUME button.
-Resume can be used at any speed above (refer to the table below for the speed for your specific engine).
+Resume can be used at any speed above (refer to the following table for the speed for your specific engine).

 To Vary The Speed Setting